l0g-lab/hcint/README.md

 Thanks to:
 - [Lycan](https://github.com/1yc4n0rn0t) for input on the web interface
-- [TylerR1](https://github.com/trendingtrades) for suggested functionaliy upgrades
+- [TylerR1](https://github.com/trendingtrades) for suggested functionality upgrades

 #### Future enhancements:
 - add a timer